Powerlearnproject/se-assignment-2-introduction-to-software-engineering-JOSH-OUS/README.md

 Questions:
 Define Software Engineering:

-Answer: Software Engineering is the systematic application of engineering approaches to the development of software which involves the use of principles from engineering, computer science, project management, and other fields to design, develop, maintain, test, and evaluate software systems.
+Software Engineering is the systematic application of engineering approaches to the development of software which involves the use of principles from engineering, computer science, project management, and other fields to design, develop, maintain, test, and evaluate software systems.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

 How software engineering differs from Traditional Programming:

     1. In terms of Scope and Scale: Software engineering deals with large-scale, complex software systems, while traditional programming might focus on smaller, individual programs.
     2. Methodologically, Software engineering uses formal methodologies and processes (like SDLC, Agile) to ensure software quality and reliability, while traditional programming might not.
     3. Team Collaboration: Software engineering often involves collaborative work in teams, using version control systems and project management tools, unlike solo programming.